 Camelback Mountain Adventures

 243 Resort Dr., Tannersville, PA

 Geared for older kids (ages nine and up), Treetop Adventures Poconos is serious business.
 Integrated zip lines, cargo nets, high wire walks and super steep ladders make it a pretty big challenge.
 Kids ages six to 10 can navigate a mini version of this, called the Kids Explorer Treetop Course.
-They can also try the Soaring Camel 4000′ Twin Zip Flyer (kids must be accompanied by an adult; it’s the longest in PA!), side-by-side racers that look like swings; and a 1,000-feet-long Double Barrel Zip Line (must go with an adult).
-Advance tickets for the obstacle courses are recommended.
-The adventure course is $50 and $40 if you get there for a 9 am start or only take on half the course.
-The kids Course is $30.
-The 4000′ twin zip is $30-39 and the double barrel is $10-15.
+They can also try the Soaring Camel 4000′ Twin Zip Flyer (kids must be accompanied by an adult; it’s the longest in PA!), side-by-side racers that look like swings; and a mountain steel-track coaster that flies through the Poconos.
+Advance tickets for the obstacle courses are recommended and both adventure courses require an adult guardian..
+The adventure course is $50.
+The kids Course is $40.
+The 4000′ twin zip is $46 and the Mountain Coaster is $17.

 100 Pinedge Dr., West Berlin

 The four-story Ropes Course is one of the first things you’ll see when you pull into the parking lot.
 It’s really high!
 Kids work their way through criss-crossing balance beams and bouncing bridges to see if they can make it to the top, where they’ll find the most precarious obstacles.
 It’s also totally cool to hang on the lower levels and take different pathways.
 Kids must be at least 48 inches to climb solo, or 42 inches to venture out with a parent.
 Don’t skip the recently added Soaring Eagle Zipline ($6/rider), which offers a stunning view of the park from 130 feet up before a 700-foot ride along the line.
 Entry is included in admission, which starts at $44.95 for visitors over 42 inches.